-Deferred Outflows / Inflows of Resources - In addition to assets, CFX reports a separate section for deferred outflows of resources on its balance sheets.
-Deferred outflows of resources represent a consumption of net position that applies to future periods and will not be recognized as an outflow of resources (expense) until then.
-CFX has three items that qualify for reporting as deferred outflows of resources.
+Deferred Outflows / Inflows of Resources - In addition to assets, CFX reports a separate section for deferred outflow of resources on its balance sheets.
+Deferred outflows of resources represent a consumption of net position that appl to future periods and will not be recognized as an outflow of resources (expense) until then.
+CFX has three items that que for reporting as deferred outflows of resources.

-Accumulated Decrease in Fair Value of Hedging Derivatives As described in Note 5, CFX has entered into interest rate swap agreements that qualify as effective cash flow hedges in connection with variable rate bonds.
-The fair value of the swaps is presented on the balance sheets as a deferred outflow of resources and a derivative financial instrument liability in the amount of \$177,484,000 and \$135,832,000 at June 30, 2019 and 2018, respectively, with changes in valuation applied to these balance sheet accounts.
-Should the swaps be terminated prior to their expected conclusion, or if the hedges cease to significantly reduce risk, accumulated gains or losses will be reported on the operating statement.
+Accumulated Decrease in Fair Value of Hedging Derivatives

+As described in Note 5, CFX has entered into interest rate swap agreements that qualify as effective cash flow hedges in connection with variable rate bonds.
+The fair value of the swaps is presented on the balance sheets as a deferred outflow of resources and a derivative financial instrument liability in the amount of \$230,129,000 and \$177,484,000 at June 30, 2020 and 2019, respectively, with changes in valuation applied to these balance sheet accounts.
+Should the swaps be terminated prior to their expected conclusion, or if the hedges cease to significantly reduce risk, accumulated gains or lossesDeferred Inflows Related to PensionsMetered inflows of resources are an aggregate of items related to pensions as calculated in accordance with GASB Statement No. 68, Accounting and Financial Reporting for Pensions.
+The deferred inflows related to pensions at June 30, 2020 and 2019 totaled \$628,000 and \$733,000, respectively, and will be recognized as a reduction to pension expense in future reporting years.
+Details on the composition of the deferred outflows of resources related to pensions are further discussed in Note 8.

-Deferred Outflow on Refunding of Revenue Bonds The difference between the re-acquisition price and the net carrying amount of refunded bonds is presented on the balance sheets at June 30, 2019 and 2018 as a deferred outflow of resources in the amount of \$174,005,000 and \$190,153,000, respectively, and is amortized as an adjustment to interest expense on a straight-line basis over the life of the refunded bonds or the life of the refunding bonds, whichever is shorter.
+Deferred Outflow on Refunding of Revenue Bonds

+The difference between the re-acquisition price and the net carrying amount of refunded bonds is presented on the balance sheets at June 30, 2020 and 2019 as a deferred outflow of resources in the amount of \$158,106,000 and \$174,005,000, respectively, and is amortized as an adjustmen to interest expense on a straight-line basis over the life of the refunded bonds or the life of the refunding bonds, whichever shorter.